 - Put vodka and coffee liqueur into a blender (or a vessel for your immersion blender).

-- Add the Nutella and blend for 30 seconds on full speed.
+- Add the Nutella and blend for 30 seconds at full speed.

 - Pour the result into a cocktail shaker with 5 – 6 large ice cold ice cubes and shake until it becomes almost too cold to hold.